Himan10/SyncMyObsidian/README.md

   1. ***systemctl start obsidian:***
   This command starts your obsidian application as a service, even the logs won't print out on stdout.
   What happens underneath when you run this command is what you've to understand.
-  <br><br>Path to the script which you've provided to the *ExecStartPre* will execute at first, and it creates a "logs/" directory in the "SyncMyObsidian/" folder, and a file named "ObsidianServiceLogs" under the recently created dir. called "logs/".
+  <br><br>Absolute path of the script which you've provided to the *ExecStartPre* will execute at first, and it creates a "logs/" directory in the "SyncMyObsidian/" folder, and a file named "ObsidianServiceLogs" under the recently created dir. called "logs/".
   <br> This log file keep tracks of all those files which have been modified after you started the obsidian.
 To check, the time & date when you run the application, it's also present in the same file, on the first line.
   <br>For example:
   ```sh